octoberswimmer/thunder/README.md

 #### deploy
 - `--tab, -t`: Also include a CustomTab in the deployment and open it for the app
 - `--watch, -w`: Watch for file changes and automatically redeploy
+- `--app-only`: Deploy only the static resource (WASM bundle), skipping LWC, Apex, and other metadata
+- `--debug`: Enable debug output

 `thunder deploy`:
 - Builds a production WebAssembly bundle.